Kasandra2412/group_1_repo/engineer_1.md

 	```
 	* Then I ran the provided R script.

-This working method outputted a number of data and 2 pictures depicting the distribution of the 2 datasets, which are displayed below.
+This working method outputted a number of data and 2 pictures depicting the distribution of the 2 datasets, which are displayed below:

+1. Figure one showing the 2D visualized distribution for the BuettnerFlorian, the smaller demo dataset.
 ![SIMLR Figure 1](SIMLR_figure_1.png)

+2. Figure twp showing the 2D visualized distribution for the ZeiselAmit, the bigger demo dataset.
 ![SIMLR Figure 2](SIMLR_figure_2.png)